zweitag/zwen-react/docs/introduction.md

 epxort const TOGGLE_MENU = 'ui/TOGGLE_MENU';
 ```

-Allright, so what happens until now is that the `dispatch` method in our `MenuButton` component sends out an action with a specific type.
+Alright, so what happens until now is that the `dispatch` method in our `MenuButton` component sends out an action with a specific type.
 By definition this actions arrives at every single _reducer_ of the app.
 Each can decide, if this action concerns it and act accordingly.
+Keep in mind that it won't have access to the complete state but only to its own segment.
 (Read more about reducers in the [reducers' docs](reducer.md)).
 ```
 // => reducers/ui/menu.js
 export default (state = false, action) => {